-The main difference between the two types of avocados, Guatemalan and Mexican, the Guatemalan type b avocados tend to be one of the largest avocadoes and heavier than their Mexican variety cousins.
+The main difference between the two types of avocados, Guatemalan and Mexican, is that the Guatemalan type of avocado tends to be one of the largest avocados and heavier than their Mexican variety cousins.

 Both varieties are best grown in warm climates and require full sun.
 They thrive in the same kinds of soil.
 However, Guatemalans are susceptible to frost damage, while Mexicans do well even in colder regions.

 8. Gwen Avocados

 Gwen avocados are a type of Hass avocado.
 Greenish-yellow flesh, large oval fruit and plump, thick green skins have a pebbly texture when ripe.
 They turn dull green as they develop to fully mature.

 The fruit is creamy gold-green with a small to medium seed and has a nutty, buttery flavor.
 They are grafted onto Mexican seedling rootstock.

 Gwen avocados naturally grow about 15 feet in height but can be kept even smaller as the tree lends itself easily to pruning since it has small limbs.
 The fruit is similar to the Hass variety but slightly larger.